w3cdpass/notebook-ed/README.md

 7. **Create a Pull Request**

-    Go to the original repository and create a pull request with a description of your changes.# notebook-ed
+    Go to the original repository and create a pull request with a description of your changes.

+## Contact

+For any queries, feel free to contact me at [kupasva663@gmail.com](mailto:kupasva663@gmail.com).